 1. The Cavalier King Charles spaniel was bred from toy spaniels.

 The Cavalier King Charles spaniel is itself a fairly new breed, although its predecessor, the toy spaniel, was incredibly popular from the 16th to the 18th centuries.
 These small lap dogs were brought from France to Scotland in the 1500s by the Queen of Scots.
 There, they warmed the laps of royalty and cuddled in the beds of queens.
 These dogs were occasionally featured next to their royal owners in paintings by some of the greatest artists of the time, including Titian, Van Dyck, and Lely.

-King Charles II loved his dogs so much that he decreed that the dogs could not be denied entrance to any building, not even the Houses of Parliament.
+It’s said that King Charles II loved his dogs so much that he decreed that the dogs could not be denied entrance to any building, not even the Houses of Parliament.
 However, that’s just an enduring myth—there isn't any definitive proof that such a law actually existed.

-After King Charles II passed away, the popularity of the breed began to fade, and other dogs like the pug stepped into the spotlight.
+After King Charles II died in 1685, the popularity of the breed began to fade, and other dogs like the pug stepped into the spotlight.
 The King Charles spaniel was bred with these dogs, giving it a shorter snout and domed head.
-These features continue to live on in today's King Charles spaniel, which is a different breed from the Cavalier King Charles Spaniel.
+These features continue to live on in today’s King Charles spaniel, which is a different breed from the Cavalier King Charles Spaniel.

 By the 1920s, King Charles spaniels had domed heads and short stubby snouts.
 While these traits were desirable for some, American fancier Roswell Eldridge longed for the spaniels depicted in paintings with King Charles II.
 He traveled to England and offered 25 pounds for the best examples of “old type” spaniels—ideally larger dogs with longer, more elegant snouts.